tobi-ore/Open_Data_Science_Project/README.md

 The result of the calculated water saturation will be validated using a pickett plot which is a crossplot of resistivity and porosity.
 An example of this plot is shown below:

 ![Pickett Plot](./Proposal_Images/Pickett_plot.JPG)

+### e) Spreadsheet containing new data
+All the estimated values will be appended to the data and saved in a new excel spreadsheet document.